No9/wcf-events/README.md

 On the windows form click on the button

-The web page should display the events being routed
+The web page should display the events being routed through redis and onto socket.io and finally being displayed in a web page.

 ![Screen Output](https://raw.github.com/No9/wcf-events/master/docs/images/output.png)